 Be sure to monitor the Fall Foliage Prediction Map to pick the perfect time to visit Chesapeake.
 And don't forget to check out available hotel packages to plan your perfect getaway to Chesapeake this fall.

 You can also earn cool rewards while you explore Chesapeake's waterways with the Paddle the Peake!
 Prizes include a Paddle the Peake sticker, dry bag, hat and Nalgene water bottle.
 Launch your vessel of choice and paddle through the untamed Dismal Swamp Canal, home to river otters, foxes, black bears and many other species of wildlife living among the calm amber waterway and gorgeous bald cyprus trees.
 At Northwest River Park features 764 sprawling acres, canoe, kayak and paddleboat rentals to explore the glassy-calm Lake Lesa.
 There are nine locations in total in the Paddle the Peake program.
-Click here to get started!
+Get started with Paddle the Peake!